Aadrik/savage-builder-ts/README.md

 ## TODO:

+- Integrate useCharacter to use the character object from App.tsx

 - Add a skill points.
 Characters should start with 12 points to spend.
 - Add hindrance points and allow the character to spend them on attributes, edges, skills or funds.
 - Add attribute points